Suicide Squad (hooligan firm): History

-Out of the terrace wars of the 1980s emerged a gang known as the Suicide Squad in a period which also saw Burnley F.C.'s fall from the First Division to the Fourth Division and the threat of non-league football.
-This meant that the calculated, disciplined, organised operation that struck fear into opposing fans clashed with many rival mobs in the country and became world-renowned as one of the fiercest and most dangerous in Britain.
+From the mid-1970s to the mid-1980s, when Burnley F.C. went down from the First to the Fourth Division, the football hooligan firm Suicide Squad emerged from within the club's fanbase.
+The firm developed a reputation for its organised and disciplined approach to football hooliganism, and soon became one of the best-known hooligan groups in British football.

-Although partially disbanded, a new more menacing group began to emerge.
-This group, considerably younger, named themselves the Burnley Youth.
-They remained associated with the Suicide Squad, but refused to abide by the rules of the game.
-This group were more determined and less affected by the police tactics, than their older colleagues.
-The police began to receive intelligence reports from members of the Suicide Squad who were genuinely concerned that their younger brethren were "out of control" and were travelling to away matches with weapons.
+Although the group had partially disbanded, a younger generation of hooligans began to emerge under the name Burnley Youth, while retaining associations with the Suicide Squad.
+The police began to receive intelligence reports from members of the Suicide Squad who were concerned that the younger group were "out of control" and were travelling to away matches with weapons.
 The level of violence and the circumstances surrounding these incidents strongly supported these concerns.

-In November 2002, Burnley police and the football club jointly established Operation Fixture, a scheme aimed at tackling football hooliganism in and around the club's stadium, Turf Moor, with more bans, more arrests and quicker convictions.
-The scheme also aimed to target racists, with the example of a Burnley fan having given a Nazi salute during a League Cup match against Tottenham Hotspur.
+In November 2002, Burnley police and the football club jointly established "Operation Fixture", a scheme aimed at tackling football hooliganism in and around the club's home stadium, Turf Moor, with more bans, more arrests and quicker convictions.
+The scheme also aimed to target "racists", with the example of a Burnley fan having given a Nazi salute during a League Cup game against Tottenham Hotspur.

-On 7 December 2002, a 17-year-old Nottingham Forest fan was killed when Burnley supporters attacked Forest fans in Burnley town centre.
-Two days later, a 19-year-old Burnley fan, Andrew McNee, a member of the so-called Suicide Youth Squad was arrested and charged with murder.
+In December of the same year, a 17-year-old Nottingham Forest fan was killed when Burnley hooligans attacked Forest fans in Burnley town centre.
+Shortly afterwards, the 19-year-old Andrew McNee, a member of the Suicide Youth Squad, was arrested and charged with murder.
 He was sentenced to seven years in youth custody after he pleaded guilty to manslaughter in July 2003.
 He was also banned from football matches for ten years.
 When passing sentence, the trial judge commented that the attack had happened, "for absolutely no reason, other than he supported a different football team and had the temerity to visit a public house the defendant and others believed he should have kept away from"; adding that football hooliganism was a "scourge on the sport" and said the courts should make it clear that anyone involved in violence would face harsh sentences.
 McNee was released from prison in 2006.
 Within weeks however, he was fined £200 after pleading guilty to breaching his ten-year football banning order.
 On 22 July 2006, police caught him outside Turf Moor when Burnley played Bolton Wanderers, Burnley's first home game since McNee had been released from prison.